Parallel-NetCDF/E3SM-IO/INSTALL.md

     + Add ADIOS installation path (--with-adios2=/path/to/implementation) to enable ADIOS API support.
 This is required when running the benchmark with command-line option `-a adios -x log`.
+    + Add NetCDF4 installation path (--with-netcdf4=/path/to/implementation)
+      that contains the NetCDF4 library.
+This is required when running the benchmark with NetCDF4 I/O methods.
   + Run `make`
   + Example commands are given below.
     ```